fedhere/PUI2016_solutions/HW2_fb55/README.md

 Bus 3 is at latitude 40.688282 and longitude -73.979356
 Bus 4 is at latitude 40.686839 and longitude -73.964694
 ```
+### Grading:

+ All or nothing at all:
+ - 100% of the points if the TA can run the code with his/her MTA key and get a correctly formatted output.

+ The TAs will do minimal inspection of your code if it does not work.
+If the issue is not immediately obvious you will not get points for this assignment.

+ Working code but wrong output format (but correct content) will earn 50% of the points.

 # Assignment 2: next stop information